 I’ll be honest: these bios are mostly here for me, to easily access when I get asked for them, so that I don’t have to come up with one on the fly.
 No matter how often people ask me to write them, I hate them and I’d possibly rather wrestle a funnel web (spider) than write one.
 They always appear under duress, which is likely part of the reason they’re always on the sarcastic and snarky side.
 Anyhow.
 You can read the short sentences, the paragraph, or the monograph.
 Have fun.

-Kelly Hills works as an editor and writer in the health professions.
-Her commentaries have appeared in The Guardian, Women’s Bioethics Blog, and Nature Medicine.
+Kelly Hills is a professional editor and writer in the medical sciences and humanities, and one of four hosts on Virtually Speaking Science.
+Her ethics-focused commentaries have appeared in The Guardian’s Comment is Free, The Women’s Bioethics Blog, and Nature Medicine.

 Chances are, you’re here because you know me.
 Or you know enough about me from some other place – probably Twitter or the whisper net rumor mill – that you’re curious and looking for answers.
 Offhand, you’ll probably get more just asking me directly; I suggest an approach that involves either catching me late at night or when I haven’t slept for a few days, or bribery that involves a craft beer and/or good chocolate.

 After a non-traditional education that ended in a mutual decision to part ways with high school after the third time I blew up the science lab, I found myself tripping in to a software career.
 Living in the Bay Area and having a pulse made that both possible and successful; I spent the next decade moving around the Left Coast and working for a succession of both small and large software companies.
 My area of specialty was networking, and bits of code I worked on are probably still floating around the operating system you’re using right now.